OFPC Membership Requirements

 - Rural and Regional Organizations

 - Health and Education Organizations

 - Local Governance

-OFPC members participate in ten council meetings each year (on the third Thursday of every month at 4:30 pm, except November and December).
-Each OFPC members serves on both a primary and supporting work group.
+OFPC members participate in ten council meetings each year (on the third Thursday of every month, 5PM-7PM, except November and December).
+Each OFPC members serves on both a policy work group.
 Learn more here.
 Members interested in strategic leadership are encouraged to chair workgroups, which then makes them a member of the Executive Committee.
-The Executive Committee meets once monthly to guide the work of the Council Director and full council.
+The Executive Committee meets once monthly (second Wednesday of each month) to guide the work of the Council Director and full council.

 OFPC meeting attendance is required 80% of the time.
 There will be additional assignments and/or meetings outside of regularly scheduled OFPC meetings.